 Fortunately, the federal government has recognized this issue and enacted new Hours of Service restrictions that became effective in 2013.
 These new regulations create a new work/rest cycle for commercial truck drivers and aim to prevent drowsy driving-related crashes.

 The bottom line is most trucking accidents are preventable.
-If you, or someone you know, has been injured in a truck crash, call Bertoldo, Baker, Carter & Smith now to receive a free consultation and speak with a qualified and experienced Las Vegas area truck accident attorney who can evaluate your claim.
+If you, or someone you know, has been injured in a truck crash, call Bertoldo, Baker, Carter, Smith & Cullen now to receive a free consultation and speak with a qualified and experienced Las Vegas area truck accident attorney who can evaluate your claim.